Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: METHODOLOGY

-where $\alpha$ is a hyper-parameter to trade-off between two terms. $\boldsymbol{\phi}, \boldsymbol{\gamma}, \boldsymbol{\theta}$ are updated during training the neural network.
-Note that, the novelty of MIAEFS is of applying a feature selection technique on the representation vector $\textbf{z}^{(i)}$ instead of the original input vector $\textbf{x}^{(i)}$ like \cite{han2018aefs, wu2021fractalFAE}.
-This is because the representation vector $\textbf{z}^{(i)}$ is a combination of many sub-representation vectors which may contain redundant features, leading to a decrease in the accuracy of classifiers.
+where $\lambda$ is a hyperparameter used to trade-off between the two terms. $\boldsymbol{\phi}, \boldsymbol{\gamma}, \boldsymbol{\theta}$ are updated during the training of the neural network.
+Note that the novelty of MIAF is of applying a feature selection technique on the representation vector $\textbf{z}^{(i)}$ instead of the original input vector $\textbf{x}^{(i)}$ like \cite{han2018aefs, wu2021fractalFAE, wang2020feature}.
+This is because the representation vector $\textbf{z}^{(i)}$ is a combination of many sub-representation vectors, which may contain redundant features, leading to a decrease in the classification accuracy.